Shopify/identity_cache/README.md

 A word of warning.
 Some versions of rails will silently rescue all exceptions in `after_commit` hooks.
 If an `after_commit` fails before the cache expiry `after_commit` the cache will not be expired and you will be left with stale data.

-At the moment IdentityCache will cache fetches for a request, but it is a good idea to make sure this cache is flushed for each request.
-This can be done by adding an around filter in your `ApplicationController`.

 ``` ruby
 class ApplicationController < ActionController::Base